lucianux/english/A1/README.md

 - I turned on the heating because it was cold.
 - I'm speaking quietly because I don't want to wake up the baby.

-------> Prepositions <------

-******* at, in, on – prepositions of time

-- AT

--- Times of day
-at 4 o'clock
-at 10:30am
-at noon
-at midnight

--- Mealtimes
-at lunchtime
-at dinnertime

--- Holidays
-at Christmas
-at Easter
-at the weekend

--- Expressions
-at present
-at the moment
-at the weekend
-at the same time
-at night
-at sunrise
-at sunset
-at bedtime

-- IN

--- Months
-in April

--- Seasons
-in the summer
-in the spring

--- Years
-in 1990

--- Decades
-in the 80s

--- Centuries
-in the 20th century

--- Long periods
-in the ice age
-in the present
-in the past
-in the future

--- Parts of the day
-in the morning
-in the afternoon
-in the evening
-AT night (EXCEPTION!)

-- ON

--- Days
-on Tuesday
-on Saturday mornings
-on my birthday
-on Christmas day
-on Halloween
-on Independence Day
-on New Year's Eve

--- Dates
-on 15th June
-on 20th May
-on 25 December 2010
-on our anniversary

--- Parts of specific day
-on Monday morning
-on Friday evening
-on Saturday night
-on Sunday afternoon

-- LAST, NEXT, EVERY and THIS

--- When we say last, next, every, this we do not use at, in, on.
-Examples
-I went to London last June.
+## Prepositions

+### at, in, on – prepositions of time

+#### AT

+Times of day
+- at 4 o'clock
+- at 10:30am
+- at noon
+- at midnight

+Mealtimes
+- at lunchtime
+- at dinnertime

+Holidays
+- at Christmas
+- at Easter
+- at the weekend

+Expressions
+- at present
+- at the moment
+- at the weekend
+- at the same time
+- at night
+- at sunrise
+- at sunset
+- at bedtime

+#### IN

+Months
+- in April

+Seasons
+- in the summer
+- in the spring

+Years
+- in 1990

+Decades
+- in the 80s

+Centuries
+- in the 20th century

+Long periods
+- in the ice age
+- in the present
+- in the past
+- in the future

+Parts of the day
+- in the morning
+- in the afternoon
+- in the evening
+- AT night (EXCEPTION!)

+#### ON

+Days
+- on Tuesday
+- on Saturday mornings
+- on my birthday
+- on Christmas day
+- on Halloween
+- on Independence Day
+- on New Year's Eve

+Dates
+- on 15th June
+- on 20th May
+- on 25 December 2010
+- on our anniversary

+Parts of specific day
+- on Monday morning
+- on Friday evening
+- on Saturday night
+- on Sunday afternoon

+#### LAST, NEXT, EVERY and THIS

+When we say last, next, every, this we do not use at, in, on.
+Examples:
+- I went to London last June.
 (NOT in last June)
-He’s coming back next Tuesday.
+- He’s coming back next Tuesday.
 (NOT on next Tuesday)
-I go home every Easter.
+- I go home every Easter.
 (NOT at every Easter)
-We’ll call you this evening.
+- We’ll call you this evening.
 (NOT in this evening)

 ******* at, in, on – prepositions of place